betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ToolMove/SpadeMove/SpadeSkreef.md

 ::: details 🛠 <dev>&&&</dev>

 - SpadeXSkreef
-    - ShaftHand crosses from left to right while skreefing, making an X with the shaft and also an X shaped skreef on the ground
+    - CollarHand crosses from left to right while skreefing, making an X with the shaft and also an X shaped skreef on the ground
     - Use when skreefing through a thick layer of duff which is collapsing into the site
     - Use when skreefing through a loose layer of duff to search for the best microsite
 - Arm wrestling skreef.
 ArmLock then use your whole body